ICR-analysis/ICR-analysis.github.io/about.md

 * To prevent information and expertise being lost when people leave the ICR.

-If you have anything you would like to add, or if you have any questions, please get in touch at <adam.tyson@icr.ac.uk>.
+If you have anything you would like to add, or if you have any questions, please get in touch at <adam.tyson01@icr.ac.uk>.